-To set the polling verification timer on a DCE or Network-to-Network Interface (NNI) interface, use the frame-relay lmi-t392dce command in interface configuration mode.
+To set the polling verification timer on a data communications equipment (DCE) or Network-to-Network Interface (NNI) interface, use the frame-relay lmi-t392dce interface configuration command.
 To remove the current setting, use the no form of this command.

-frame-relay Imi-t392dce seconds
+frame-relay lmi-t392dce seconds